 iv.
 The Working Group will report on its progress to each meeting of the Standing Committee.

 v.
 The main working language of the Working Group will be English.
-Formal outputs of the Working Group to Standing Committee and COP will be translated into the official languages of the Convention and other languages and posted on the Convention website.
+Formal outputs of the Working Group to Standing Committee and COP (Standing Committee reports and draft resolutions) will be translated into the official languages of the Convention and other languages and posted on the Convention website.